carbon-language/carbon-lang/docs/project/evolution.md

 The review manager will put out a last call for community comments on the RFC discussion topic.
-The message will specify the final date for comments, which will be at least 7 calendar days (or 4 working days, if longer) from the date the message is sent.
+The message will specify the final date for comments, which will be at least one week (or four working days, if longer) after the message is sent.
 If nothing significant arises during that period, the reviewing team will be asked to start making a decision the next day.
 Otherwise, the review manager can extend the comment period by sending another message to